-We source Chenin blanc from an old bushvine vineyard located in the Swartland, where the soil consists of decomposed granite with a lot of sand.
-The vines are dry-farmed, and yield intensely rich, perfumy fruit.
+We source Chenin Blanc from old bush vine vineyards located in the Swartland.
+The soil consists of decomposed granite with a sandy composure.
+The vines are dry-farmed and yield intensely rich, perfumed fruit.

 Fermentation and Ageing:

 The grapes were harvested by hand during the cool mornings of early February.
 A portion of the juice was fermented in 300 litre French oak barrels and a portion in stainless steel tanks.
 The wine was left on the lees for 8 months until final blending before bottling.
 The wine was made with minimum interference to reflect the true character of the remarkable bush vine vineyards of the Swartland.